nikolajlauridsen/PrawWallpaperDownloader/README.md

 * --na or --noalbum skip imgur albums
 * --log save a log of posts skipped
 * --verbose or -v print skipped posts to console
+* --section or -se \<section> Specify which section you want to scrape (hot, new, top, rising)
+* --ratiolock or -rlock \<lock strength> Lock downloaded images to a certain aspect ratio, the value of the lock will determine the allowed margin of error, 0 for no lock, 1 for fully locked (only exactly matching aspect ratios), I recommend a value between 0.9 and 1 for decent results.